gatsbyjs/gatsby/docs/docs/routing.md

 ## Conflicting Routes

 Since there are multiple ways to create a page, different plugins, themes, or sections of code in your `gatsby-node` file may accidentally create multiple pages that are meant to be accessed by the same path.
 When this happens, Gatsby will show a warning at build time, but the site will still build successfully.
 In this situation, the page that was built last will be accessible and any other conflicting pages will not be.
+Changing any conflicting paths to produce unique URLs should clear up the problem.

 ## Nested Routes